See more articles

 You shouldn’t, therefore, imagine that 60% of the sites competing with you will be using duplicate material!

 Most of these issues are due to technical problems.
 For example, ecommerce sites often experience issues due to URL parameters.
-If not handled properly listing many different variations of the same product, or the same product in multiple categories across your site can cause canonicalization issues if Google doesn’t know which page to prioritize.
+If not handled properly, listing many different variations of the same product, or the same product in multiple categories across your site, can cause canonicalization issues if Google doesn’t know which page to prioritise.

-Similarly, it can also happen with content syndication when it isn’t done properly.
+Similarly, canonicalization issues can also happen with content syndication when it isn’t done properly.

 The result of missing or poorly implemented canonicals is that Google may have trouble indexing your content.
-It can also dilute your link equity and affect your ranking.
+It can also dilute your link equity and affect your rankings.

 How Does It Affect SEO?